duvenaud/phd-thesis/readme.md

 Abstract:
 ----------

-This thesis develops a broad class of models, useful for learning and forecasting in such domains as time series, geological formations, and physical dynamics.
-These models are based on Gaussian processes, which can express a wide variety of statistical structure, depending on the choice of kernel.
-Historically, the type of kernel has been chosen by hand by experts.
-In this thesis, we show how to automate this task, creating an artificial statistician capable of systematically exploring a large space of models.
+This thesis shows how to automatically construct and describe a large class of models useful for forecasting and finding structure in domains such as time series, geological formations, and physical dynamics.
+These models, based on Gaussian processes, can capture many types of statistical structure, such as periodicity, changepoints, additivity, and symmetries.
+Such structure can be encoded through a *kernel*, which has historically been chosen by hand by experts.
+We show how to automate this task, creating a system which explores a large space of models and reports the structures discovered.

-The introductory chapters show many types of structure, such as periodicity, changepoints, additivity, and symmetries can be encoded by kernels, and that these structure can be combined by combining kernels.
-For example, compound kernels can produce priors over topological manifolds such as cylinders, toruses, and M\"{o}bius strips, as well as their higher-dimensional analogues.
+The introductory chapters show how to express many types of structure through kernels, and how combining together different kernels combines their properties.
+Among several examples, we show how composite kernels can produce priors over topological manifolds such as cylinders, toruses, and Mobius strips, as well as their higher-dimensional analogues.

-The main contribution of this thesis is to show how this open-ended space of models can be explored automatically.
-To do so, we define a simple grammar over kernels, a search criterion (marginal likelihood), and a breadth-first search procedure.
-Combining these, we present a procedure which takes a dataset, and outputs a detailed report with graphs and automatically-generated text illustrating the qualitatively different, and potentially novel, types of structure discovered in that dataset.
+To automatically search over an open-ended space of models, we define a simple grammar over kernels, a search criterion (marginal likelihood), and a breadth-first search procedure.
+Combining these, we present a procedure which takes in a dataset and outputs an automatically-constructed model, along with a detailed report with graphs and automatically generated text illustrating the qualitatively different, and sometimes novel, types of structure discovered in that dataset.
 This system automates parts of the model-building and analysis currently performed by expert statisticians.

 This thesis also explores several extensions to Gaussian process models.
 First, building on earlier work relating Gaussian processes and neural nets, we explore the natural extensions of these models to *deep kernels* and *deep Gaussian processes*.
 Second, we examine the model class consisting of the sum of functions of all possible combinations of input variables.
 We show a close connection between this model class and the recently-developed regularization method of *dropout*.
-Third, we combine Gaussian processes with the Dirichlet process to produce the *warped mixture model* -- an unsupervised clustering model with nonparametric cluster shapes, and a corresponding latent space in which each cluster has an interpretable parametric form.
+Third, we combine Gaussian processes with the Dirichlet process to produce the *warped mixture model* -- a Bayesian clustering model with nonparametric cluster shapes, and a corresponding latent space in which each cluster has an interpretable parametric form.

 Source Code for Experiments